 The study of physical activity, health, and wellness and its practical application can significantly impact the health and quality of life for every individual, regardless of age, race, or gender.
 The Health and Wellness major will prepare you for a number of health and fitness careers, including personal trainer, group exercise instructor, strength and conditioning coach, clinical exercise physiologist, sport dietitian, and physical therapist.
 You’ll also learn about career options in allied health and other medical-related fields.

-Students will benefit from taking classes taught by faculty from the Department of Kinesiology.
+Classes are taught by faculty from the Department of Kinesiology.
 Group and individual assignments go beyond the classroom and challenge students to apply theories to real-life situations.
-Emphasis is placed on the development of cognitive knowledge that will adapt to various employment settings in fitness or health-related fields.
+Emphasis is placed on the development of cognitive knowledge that can be applied to various employment settings in fitness or health-related fields.

 The Clinical Laboratory Science major at Canisius will take you on a very straight path to a rewarding and well-respected career in the burgeoning medical sciences field.

 Three years of campus-based classroom and lab work, a one-year hands-on internship in an accredited hospital laboratory, and successful completion of a board certification exam give you one great career.
 It’s an intensive program, but you’ll get a jump on your career over other students in similar programs.

 Class sizes are small, which means you’ll get the chance for a lot of one-on-one instruction.
-In your hospital rotation, you’ll work in such areas as chemistry, phlebotomy, bacteriology, immunology, blood bank, hematology, and parasitology.
-You’ll have many choices to pick from for a specific area that appeals to you.
+In your hospital rotation, you’ll work in areas such as chemistry, phlebotomy, bacteriology, immunology, blood bank, hematology, and parasitology.
+You’ll be able to choose a specific area that appeals to you.

-There is a national shortage of licensed medical lab professionals.
-This means hospitals and labs will be looking for you to work for them, not the other way around.
-Most Canisius students find dynamic career opportunities in laboratory medicine right after graduation.
+A national shortage of licensed medical lab professionals means you’ll have a competitive edge for career opportunities with hospitals and labs.
+Most Canisius students find dynamic work in laboratory medicine right after graduation.
 Others find jobs in areas such as medical administration, management, and medical instrument sales.